-How To Fix Keurig Not Making A Full Cup
+How To Fix Keurig Not Brewing A Full Cup: 3 Simple Solutions

-If your Keurig is not brewing a full cup of coffee, there is likely a blockage somewhere in the brewer that is interfering with machine performance.
+A Keurig not brewing a full cup of coffee usually means there is a blockage somewhere in the brewer that is interfering with machine performance.
 There are a few common problems that can prevent a Keurig from making a full cup.
 Keep reading to learn what they are and how to solve them.
 You’ll want to have a glass measuring cup handy.

 Water has to be able to freely flow from your tank into the machine.
 If there is any mineral buildup around the exit valve, the machine may not be able to pull the amount of water needed to brew a full cup.
 Here’s how to assess this issue and fix it: